Larissa Pacheco: Ultimate Fighting Championship

 Pacheco made her UFC debut as an injury replacement for Valérie Létourneau, against Jéssica Andrade on September 13, 2014, at UFC Fight Night: Bigfoot vs. Arlovski.
 She lost the fight via submission in the first round.

 Pacheco next faced future UFC Women's Featherweight Championship Germaine de Randamie at UFC 185 on March 14, 2015.
 She lost the fight via TKO in the second round, not before breaking her arm from a side kick from Germaine.

 After suffering the broken arm, Larissa had to undergo a long recovery from the long-term damage and had to undergo 2 surgeries.
 She spent the next 3 years rehabilitating her arm, relocating to Rio de Janeiro where she taught Jiu Jitsu whilst planning her return to the MMA.
 During this time, Larissa was involved with Erica Paes social project that taught women self-defence and starred in popular Brazilian TV show A Força do Querer opposite famous actress Paolla Oliveira.

 After this loss, she was released from the UFC.

 Watch Out Combat Show

 In 2018, Larissa was finally cleared to compete again, moving up to the Featherweight division and faced Karol Rosa at WOCS 49 in her first fight in 3 years.
 She won the bout in the second round via guillotine choke after having dominated the entire bout to become the first WOCS Female Featherweight champion.

 The Ultimate Fighter

 In August 2017, it was announced that Pacheco was one of the fighters featured on The Ultimate Fighter 28 UFC TV series.

-Chiasson was the sixth pick of the featherweight fighters by coach Robert Whittaker.
+Pacheco was the sixth pick of the featherweight fighters by coach Robert Whittaker.